 Trailhead location: Smethurst Road, Naramata

-Facilities: Benches, outhouse at trailhead and en route
+Facilities: Benches, outhouse at trailhead, en route and just beyond the tunnel

 Like the rest of the Kettle Valley Railway trail, the Little Tunnel route is exceptionally flat and easy to hike.
 It’s more shaded than some of the other sections and the higher elevation can mean it is a little cooler in the spring and autumn too.